 Author of the original text: Chris Vermaas, January 2006

-English translation and editing: Andrew Fallon
+English translation and editing: Andrew Fallon, Chris Vermaas

 Final editing: Sybrand Zijlstra